err1nn/final-project-ketchup-wants-h1b/Proposal.md

 ### Sketches and Data Analysis

 #### Data Processing
 We will provide visualizations and the prediction application using the following two datasets.
+In all, the data cleaning and processing are not substantial since the raw dataset has already been cleaned, and all we need is to extract the useful information from them and convert them into the right format for visualizations.

 **1. H-1B Employer Data**